dynatrace-oss/dynatrace-github-action/README.md

 Analyze the resulting CI/CD pipeline metric within Dynatrace, as shown below:
 ![chart](./metric.png)

-You can also send Dynatrace events from workflows, same as `metric` please note how `events` is configured as a string containing YAML code.
+You can also send Dynatrace events from workflows, same as `metric`.
+See below how an event is configured within the `events` section.
 The standard entity selector query is used to push the event on a selected entity or onto a cohort of entities e.g.: a tagged set of services.
 See the Dynatrace [help page on entity selectors](https://www.dynatrace.com/support/help/shortlink/api-entities-v2-selector).
 See some example entity selectors below: